Nazakyu/init/README.md

 ## System

-Last two parts are done on a Debian virtual machine.
+System and scripts parts are done on a Debian virtual machine.
 - Few useful commands: determine state of the SSH service, how to reboot it, find its PID, find RSA keys, etc...
 - How to connect via SSH, how to kill background command's process, etc...
 - List all services at boot time, list the partition tables, list all users on the VM, add a new user, list all packages...